BrendanGasparin/Project-METAL-SNAKE/README.md

 # Project-METAL-SNAKE

+**Project Sponsor:** Brendan Gasparin
+**Project Manager:** Brendan Gasparin
+**Commencement Date:** 2024-07-29

 Project: METAL SNAKE is the creation of a home cybersecurity lab with a LAMP stack web server, Minecraft server, and Plex server for my web development business and cybersecurity training.

-The website for the project is [https://brendangasparin.github.io/Project-METAL-SNAKE/](https://brendangasparin.github.io/Project-METAL-SNAKE/).

-I plan to thoroughly document this project in multiple media formats so remember to give the repository a like.
+I plan to thoroughly document this project in multiple media formats so remember to give this repository a star and give [me](https://github.com/brendangasparin) a follow on Github.

+I am using the Waterfall Model of Project Management in order to manage the project.
+Currently I am in Phase 1, the initiation phase.